juanisimus/juanisimus/readme.md

 ## **Projects**

-These section shows the projects made while I was doing the lessons in the Platzi platform.
+These section shows the projects made while I was learning in the Platzi platform.

 * **FRONTENT** (static pages)
     * Batatabit: This project shows a website with features _Mobile First_ Click the link to see the website or go to the repository to inspect the code